observer-tips-org/observer/README.md

 Observe your breath, do not begin with exercise, do not exert control . . at first <br />
 Observe your creation (senses) <br />

+## Appreciate
+Appreciate that you are alive.
+Appreciate that you have a physical body.
+Appreciate that

 ## Knowns
 Controlling your breathing lends control over your nervous system. <br />
 Meditating during sleep is possible and greatly beneficial. <br />